Therealchainman/archive-cp/codeforces/special/open_olympiad_informatics_2024.md

-# Atcoder Beginner Contest 343
+# XVIII Open Olympiad in Informatics

 ##